lesaux/puppet-kibana4/README.md

 #### `package_repo_proxy`

-Whether or not to use a proxy for downloading the kibana4 package.
+Whether or not to use a proxy for downloading the kibana package.
 Default is 'undef, so no proxy will be used.
 This is only support with yum repositories.

 #### `service_ensure`